recogito/recogito-studio/README.md

 ### Add Let'ss Encrypt certificates

-In order of our HTTPS routes valid, we need domain certificates.
-The is easily done with [Let's Encrypt](https://letsencrypt.org/).
-We will use a the procedure outlines [here](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04).
+In order for our HTTPS routes to be valid, we need domain certificates.
+The is easily done with [Let's Encrypt](https://letsencrypt.org/) free certificates.
+We will use the procedure outlined [here](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04).

 #### Install Let's Encrypt